-Softwire is proud of the schemes it has in place to promote corporate social responsibility, including:
+Softwire is proud of its schemes to promote corporate social responsibility, including:

-Pro Bono Scheme
+• Pro Bono Scheme

-Softwire performs its services for free to support a variety of charities and not-for-profit organisations in their valuable work.
-Examples of organisations we supported in 2023 include Fairshare and Vauxhall Food Bank.
+Softwire performs its services for free to support a variety of charities and not-forprofit organisations in their valuable work.
+Examples of organisations we supported in 2024 include Cambridge United Foundation and Maslow Foundation.